dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 the unit cell parameters is hardly possible.
 Changes in the distance can be offset by a scaling of the cell volume with negligible differences in the predicted spot positions.
-To avoid refinement wandering off to give unreasonable values for the cell and distance, we typically fix the detector distance by adding the option ``detector.fix=distance`` to jobs that include geometry refinement.
+To avoid refinement wandering off to give unreasonable values for both the cell and distance, we typically fix the latter by adding the option ``detector.fix=distance`` to jobs that include geometry refinement.

 We may also have some reasonable doubts about the accuracy of our estimated rotation axis orientation.
-Usually in DIALS the rotation axis is assumed to be fixed to the laboratory frame, but we can change that behaviour by setting the option ``goniometer.fix=None``.
-We will do indexing using the standard 3D FFT algorithm and other parameters as default, so the command we need is:
+Usually in DIALS the rotation axis is assumed to be known very well and fixed to the laboratory frame, but we can change that behaviour by setting the option ``goniometer.fix=None``.
+We will otherwise do indexing using the standard 3D FFT algorithm and other parameters as default, so the command we need is:

 .. code-block:: bash